 I like using this example because from a usable-space perspective, you’ll have the exact same totals as simply using the first two 12TB drives in an SHR array.
 However, using SHR with the drive totals above will give you 20TB of usable space and 12TB of redundancy.

-The example above is from Synology’s website using the Synology RAID Calculator.
+The example above is from Synology’s website using the Synology RAID Calculator, which is explained below.

 This is one of the main reasons why using Synology Hybrid Raid (SHR) is superior for users who are using mixed drives.
 If you’re using the same-sized drives, you won’t benefit from SHR (unless you’d like flexibility moving forward).